makiaveli1/Quill/README.md

 Defensive Programming was at the forefront of the site's development, with user authentication and authorisation implemented for all site users and limiting access to data to only the authenticated registered owner of that data.
 In addition, Store Owner access is further restricted using the 'login_required' decorator with those front-end management views only rendering at the front-end to the authenticated superuser.

-## Marketing

-Could not complete due to time constraints.

 ### Purpose of the Application